 See our Health Promotion Charities factsheet for more information.

 Not all health-related charities will be Health Promotion Charities.
 To be eligible for registration as a Health Promotion Charity, an organisation must, as its principal activity, promote the prevention or control of diseases in people.
 Promoting general health and well-being is not enough to be registered as a Health Promotion Charity.

 A Public Benevolent Institution is a type of charitable institution whose main purpose is to relieve suffering that is serious enough to arouse a feeling of pity or compassion in members of the community.
 Such suffering could be caused by conditions such as poverty, sickness, helplessness or distress.

-Some examples of Public Benevolent Institutions:
+Some examples of Public Benevolent Institutions include:

-- Some hospitals and hospices
+- some hospitals and hospices

-- Some disability support services
+- some disability support services

-- Some aged care services
+- some aged care services

-- Providers of low-cost rental or subsidised housing for people in need
+- providers of low-cost rental or subsidised housing for people in need.